joeylevy/gallery-by-supsystic/readme.txt

 = Step 5:  Displaying the Photo Gallery on the website =

-Under the window with image preview you can see the shortcode of gallery.
+Under the window with image preview you can see the shortcode of photo gallery.
 Copy and paste the shortcode into your post or page and Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
 Important!
 Photo gallery plugin shortcode must be added in a text editor page, and not in the visual.

 *Check other WordPress plugins:*